dobladov/astro-blog/src/content/blog/how-to-configure-a-4k-screen-in-linux.md

 Modeline    "Mode 0" 297.00 3840 4016 4104 4400 2160 2168 2178 2250 +hsync +vsync
 ```

-Let's create a new mode, we can name it anything we want but I prefer to name if after the output resolution.
+Let's create a new mode, we can name it anything we want, but I prefer to name it after the output resolution.

 ```bash
 xrandr --newmode "3840x2160" 297.00 3840 4016 4104 4400 2160 2168 2178 2250 +hsync +
 ```

-Now we add the mode to the outut, if you are not sure which one is the output, run `xrandr` and it will show something like `HDMI-2 connected`.
+Now we add the mode to the output, if you are not sure which one is the output, run `xrandr` and it will show something like `HDMI-2 connected`.

 We use the name of the output.